 The project is completing the Schematic Design phase.
 Messer Construction, the design-build firm, will commence with Design Development and into Construction Documentation, which includes early site utility packages.
 These packages are being developed simultaneously to prepare for the Health Services Center demolition and site construction to begin in June 2020.

-Proposed Budget: \$96,000,000 Funding Sour rce

-Desired Start: Summer 2020 TBD TBD

-Desired Completion: Summer 2022 Total TBD
+Proposed Budget: \$96,000,000 Desired Start: Summer 2020 Desired Completion: Summer 2022